im2nguyen/katacoda/infrastructure-pipelines-workshop/deploy-k8s-consul-vault.md

 ## Deploy Kubernetes, Consul, and Vault

-Now that you have successfully configured all three workspaces (Kubernetes, Consul, and Vault), you can deploy your Kubernetes cluster, Consul instance and Vault instance.
+Now that you have successfully configured all three workspaces (Kubernetes, Consul, and Vault), you can deploy Consul instance and Vault instance.

-## Deploy Kubernetes cluster

-Select your Kubernetes workspace and click "Queue Plan".
-If the plan is successful, Terraform cloud will display a notice that a run will automatically queue a plan in the Consul workspace, and ask you to confirm and apply.

-Click "Confirm & Apply" to apply this configuration.
-This process should take about 10 minutes to complete.
+Verify that your Kubernetes cluster has been provisioned before starting this guide.

 ## Enable Consul and Vault